WorldBrain — Vision, Values & Roadmap

 2. How and who will produce the enormous amount of data necessary to do that?

 The nuanced data required can’t be automatically generated; we need humans to provide it.
 However, manual data entry isn’t possible at the required scale.
 There have been many attempts to build fact-checking communities and algorithms to get there.
-They’ve all failed. :(
+Unfortunately hey’ve all failed. :(

 To fact check at scale you need a significant community.
 But to create a sizeable community you need users; the classic chicken-egg dilemma.

-Our challenge is to to build a personal productivity tool that provides benefits to individuals without an existing community.
-A tool people use on a daily basis, that produces the data required as a byproduct of its its use, and from which such a community can emerge.
+Our approach is to build a personal productivity tool that provides benefits to individuals without an existing community.
+A tool that allows people effortlessly share their perspectives on the websites and topics they see.
+The data necessary needs to be a byproduct of using such a tool.

 Each little situation might not feel significant, but over time adds up to multiple hours per week, a lot of frustration, and a loss of meaningful productivity.